nightscout/trio-docs/docs/configuration/settings/devices/pump.md

     - You will only experience the user interface of Trio.
     - Using a pump simulator does not indicate how the app will perform, nor will it give accurate guidance or suggestions for insulin dosing.
     - Trio may not run consistently in the background when using a pump simulator.
-    - If you use a pump simulator and switch to a live pump, you must delete all insulin dosing history.
+    - If you use a pump simulator and switch to a live pump, you must delete all insulin dosing history by uninstalling the Trio app and reinstalling it.
     - **Only use a pump simulator if you understand the conditions above.**

 **Step 3**